How to prepare and apply antifouling paint

-As well as choosing the right antifouling paint, the application of antifouling is important.
+When it comes to painting your boat, antifouling is perhaps one of the most dreaded taskes.
+The choice of antifouling paint as well as its application is important.
 Antifoulings have to do a tough job in many locations, so it makes sense to ensure they're applied in the best possible conditions.

 Antifouling dust is extremely hazardous.
 The only safe DIY options are wet sanding, or stripping with a chemical stripper that’s formulated for use on fibreglass.
 Even then full protective clothing, including goggles and an effective face mask is vital.
 Don't be tempted to use a cheap decorator's mask as it isn't up to the job of protecting your lungs from the poisonous dust.
 A good option is to use a soda or slurry-blasting contractor with experience of removing antifouling.
 This is a much faster process so the savings in labour are nearly always worthwhile.